simewu/windows-automator/README.md

 # Windows Automator
-Create bots, automate yourself using C#.
+Create bots and automate yourself using C#.
 This bot was built to simulate human interaction as realistically as possible, by moving the mouse, typing, clicking, and pressing keys in such a way that it is indistinguishable from a human.

-Rather than limiting the user, the application takes advantage of C# reflection to allow the user to customize their bot however they please.
-These customizations have limitations that require them to behave like a human, so that the specifics of how the mouse moves, how long each key should be pressed, etc..., is all handled by the application.
-Then the user has access to functions such as MoveMouse, PressKey, RealisticType, ... that take care of this human-like requirement.
+Rather than limiting the user, this application takes advantage of C# reflection to allow the user to customize their bot however they please.
+These customizations have limitations that require them to behave like a human, so that the specifics of how the mouse moves, how long each key should be pressed, etc..., are all handled by the application.
+Then the user has access to functions that take care of this human-like constraint.

 The custom functions are as follows:
 ```csharp